amazon-ion/ion-docs/index.md

   // This is an integer with a user annotation of 'years'.
   age: years::4,

+  // This is a timestamp with day precision.
+  birthday: 2012-03-01T,

   // Here is a list which is like a JSON array.
   toys: [
     // These are symbol values, they are like strings,